Exception in thread "main" java.lang.NoClassDefFoundError:edu/stanford/nlp/tagger/maxent/MaxentTagger?

 such as Chinese, Arabic, etc.

-The models with "english" in the name are trained on additional text corresponding to the same data the "english" parser models are trained on, with the exception of only using WSJ 2-21.
+The models with "english" in the name are trained on additional text corresponding to the same data the "english" parser models are trained on, with the exception of instead using WSJ 0-18.

 These clusters are a feature extracted from larger, untagged text which clusters the words into similar classes.